NISOx-BDI/nisox.org/README.md

 ### Presentation Pages

-When new presentations need to be added to the website update the corresponding `_data/conferences.yml`, `_data/courses.yml`, `_data/posters.yml` or `_data/talks.yml` files (full instructions of how to do this can be found in the comments at the top of each of these files).
+To add new presentations to the website update the `_data/conferences.yml` (if a new conference needs to be added - e.g. OHBM2018), `_data/courses.yml` (if a new course needs to be added - e.g. OHBM 2018 Introduction to imaging genetics), `_data/posters.yml` (if a new poster needs to be added) or `_data/talks.yml` (if new talks need to be added) files (full instructions of how to do this can be found in the comments at the top of each of these files).

 ### News Items and Blog Posts